 Is Shooting Star Stock Indices Candle Pattern Bullish or Bearish?

-Shooting Star candles pattern is a bearish market reversal candlestick pattern setup.
-It occurs at tops of a trend.
+Shooting Star is a bearish reversal pattern.
+It shows up at trend peaks.

 Shooting Star Bearish Candlesticks Pattern